keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ### Testing "for all" `F[_]`

 In order to properly test our applicative instances, we need to be able to generate a broad range of inputs to verify that the applicative properties hold with a high degree of confidence.
-Specifically, "for all" `List`s, for example, the properties of `Applicative` must hold.
-Therefore we will leverage `scalacheck` for property-based testing. `scalacheck` will generate for us a set of arbitrary instances of the types and execute tests called _property checks_ against each to verify that each passes.
-If all checks pass, then the property may be considered to hold "for all" of the tested type.
+Specifically, "for all" `List`s, for example, the property checks for `Applicative` must pass for each generated instance.
+Therefore we will leverage `scalacheck` for property-based testing. `scalacheck` will generate for us a set of arbitrary instances of the contexts and execute tests called _property checks_ against each to verify that each check passes.
+If all checks pass, then the property may be considered to hold "for all" instances of the tested context.

 Generating an arbitrary context `F[_]` containing an arbitrary `A` is not supported directly by `scalacheck`, however.
-We can leverage this typeclass to enable generating instances of `F[A]` from any generator for `A`:
+We can leverage this typeclass below to enable generating instances of `F[A]` from any generator for `A`:

 :::{.numberLines}
 ```scala